aryamohades/paige-api/README.md

 # Paige
 Build web page scrapers and web crawlers that run in the cloud.
-No confusing setup necessary; just create an endpoint, point it at a url, and paste in your page script.
+No setup necessary; just create a task, point it at a url, and provide in your page script.

 **Features**
 * Use JQuery or Underscore as needed.
 They are injected into the requested page dynamically.